495-Labs-Projects/LabGraphQL/README.md

 }
 ```
 As you type GraphiQL uses autocomplete to show you which fields are accessible in your queries.
 Try out some more queries yourself.
 Be able to query for a list of all the team names with the first names of the students on each of those teams.

+9. Explanations of debugging?
+How to use query variables? etc.